-I moved to Singapore from Sydney earlier this year to take up a senior front-office job at a US bank.
+I moved to Singapore from Sydney last year to take up a senior front-office job at a US bank.
 Soon after I arrived I changed my LinkedIn profile to my new city.
 I was in for a shock!

 Naively, I thought that we’d primarily be discussing the wider job market and my long-term career goals.
 In Sydney, that’s what happens when you meet a recruiter who hasn’t even mentioned that they have an actual vacancy for you.
 But not in Singapore.

 Recruiters based here (some of whom are actually Australian themselves) are much more aggressive.
 All they seem interested in are their immediate sales targets.
 They want you to move into a new job…fast!

 Within moments of meeting them, almost all the recruiters I talked to were asking very specific and very short-term questions: what banks do you want to move to?
 What pay increment do you need?
 There was little chat about the great opportunities before me in my brand new job or the skills I needed to further my career.

 It all seemed a bit, well, ruthless.
 Obviously recruiters are salespeople and obviously Singapore is a larger banking market than Sydney, but surely they could have left the sales stuff until later on in the conversation?
 At least then they would have discovered whether I had any intention of moving jobs, and we would have both exchanged useful information about the banking sector here.

 Moreover, several friends in Singapore tell me they have been contacted by their recruiters just months after starting new jobs.
 The recruiters had just received their commission from the bank, so they called up their former candidates looking to move them again.